Antrikshy/antrikshy.github.io/_posts/2016-06-17-a-quickstart-guide-to-implementing-user-configuration-in-your-pebble-watchapp.md

 2. Register a message-received callback function.
 3. Handle incoming message in aforementioned callback.

-Assuming a simple configuration setup, here are some *suggestions* on how to do this and where in your code:
+Assuming a simple configuration setup, here are some *suggestions* on how to do this and where in your code (assuming a very straightforward existing code structure):

 ### Open AppMessage